opsi-org/shim-review/README.md

 ### What kernel are you using?
 Which patches and configuration does it include to enforce Secure Boot?
 *******************************************************************************

+We are currently using Linux kernel 6.16, which incorporates both lockdown and ACPI patches.
-linux, various versions.
-Starting with 6.14.X.
-They include lockdown patches & ACPI patches, lockdown is enforced when booted with SecureBoot, config enforces kernel module signatures under lockdown.
+Lockdown is enforced when the system boots with Secure Boot, and the configuration enforces kernel module signatures while in lockdown mode.

 *******************************************************************************
 ### What contributions have you made to help us review the applications of other applicants?